 Should I buy a poodle with a Hernia?

 It is safe to purse your poodle with a hernia.( yes) Of cause the size does matter.
 If the hernia is big then the breeders Vet will inform the breeder on examination .
-A discount may be given to the buyer or the breeder will fix the puppies hernia before leaving to go to the new home.
+A discount may be given to the buyer , if the hernia posers any health issue caused by the hernia.
+Because the puppy is so young and at 8 weeks of age an operation, puppy is too young or I will fix the puppies hernia, because it would be a health risk to the puppy before leaving to go to the new home.
 The operation can be done around 10 to 12 weeks of age, depending of the Vets recommendations.
 Again for small hernia the veterinarian may recommend repairing the hernia at the time of spay or neuter.